 Just like any Generation Alpha kid (10-15 years old), the future potential of Blockchain technology is a blank slate.
 More and more businesses are employing the technology, ushering its usefulness into 21st century standards.

-If correctly implied, we can boldly say that there is a future timeline where most of the fields will start utilising and trusting decentralised frameworks than centralised ones.
-Blockchain technology will be leading the march for precise, efficient, safe ad cheap dealings with fewer intermediaries complicating the process.
+If correctly implied, we can boldly say that there is a future timeline where most of the fields will start utilizing and trusting frameworks like Blockchain.
+Blockchain technology will lead the march for precise, efficient, safe, and cheap dealings with fewer intermediaries complicating the process.